 TOTAL pre-requisite credits

 Minimum pre-requisite GPA is set at 2.8.
-Applicants must complete all pre-veterinary prerequisite course work with a C grade or better to be competitive.
+Applicants must complete all pre-veterinary pre-requisite course work with a C grade or better to be accepted into the program.
 The pre-requisite courses must be taken within the previous 6 years.
-Exceptions may be granted to members of other health professions, or individuals with postgraduate training (MSc and PhD level) who are actively involved in research endeavors in the public or private sector.
+Exceptions may be granted for applicants with existing degrees in the medical profession who continued to practice in the medical field since getting their degree (e.g., medical doctors, nurses, and registered/certified/licensed veterinary technicians/technologists, etc.).

 B. Non-academic factors reviewed as part of the admissions process will include:

-Interview (by invitation only).
-Based on review of the applications by the College of Veterinary Medicine, the most competitive applicants will be invited to an online video interview.
+Interview (by invitation only) - based on the review of the applications, the most competitive applicants will be invited to an online video interview with CVM Faculty (following the multiple mini-interview format).

-English language proficiency must be demonstrated by all applicants for whom English is their second language.
+English language proficiency must be demonstrated by all applicants with transcripts from academic programs not taught in English.
 English proficiency can be demonstrated by one of the following:

 A minimum ILTS score of 7